Film and Plot Synopsis

-The film then jumps to the lead character of this film, Jack Napier, played by the poor man’s Christian Slater, Jack Nicholson.
-Napier is the right hand man to the lead criminal mafia boss in Gotham, Carl “Curly” Grissom.
-Unfortunately, the right hand has been placed where it doesn’t belong recently, and Grissom has caught onto the scent that Napier has been sneaking around with Grissom’s girl.
-Grissom sets Jack up, in the hopes that he will get pinched.
-Batman beats the police to the punch, and during the struggle, accidentally drops Jack into a vat of Nickelodeon-slime, forever scarring Jack, physically and emotionally.
-But not financially, since Nicholson reportedly took home$60 million for the role.
-Jack is now Joker.
+The film then jumps to the lead character of this film, Jack Napier (Jack Nicholson).
+Napier is the right hand man to the lead criminal mafia boss in Gotham, Carl Grissom (Jack Palance).
+Unfortunately, someone decided to place their right hand where it doesn’t belong recently.
+When Grissom catches onto the scent that Napier’s sneaking around with his girl, he sets Jack up.
+Hoping the cops will nab him, Batman beats them to the punch.
+During the ensuing struggle, he accidentally drops Jack into a vat of Nickelodeon-slime; forever scarring Jack.
+Jack is now the Joker.

 In a very hostile takeover, Joker kills Grissom, and takes over his organization.
 The clown prince of crime starts his crime spree, which is essentially to make people into him, but has the nasty side effect of causing death.
 Did we mention the Nickelodeon-slime scarred him mentally too?
-Batman foils one of the Jokers plans, and then interrupts the Joker while he is out on dinner date with Vicki Vale, the throw away female character in the film – masterfully depicted by Kim Basinger, who is best known as the mother of a rude, thoughtless little pig.
+Our hero then foils one of the Jokers plans when he interrupts the Joker while he is out on dinner date with Vicki Vale (Kim Basinger), who is best known as the mother of a rude, thoughtless little pig.
 Soon, Bruce Wayne stumbles upon the fact that Jack Napier is the killer of his parents, erasing nearly 50 years of mythology for the sake of giving some motivation to Batman to take on the Joker.